en_USEnglish

 Post-Migration Monitoring and Analysis

 Once your migration is complete and GA4 is up and running, it's essential to monitor your data on an ongoing basis.
-This means setting performance criteria and targets that you can monitor on a regular basis.
+This means establishing performance criteria and targets that you can monitor on a regular basis.

 Making Data-Based Adjustments